Review of Global Studies

 Headings

 The text.
 Second level headings are bold italic.
-The other lessons from the Tanzania coffee industry The text.

 In-Text Citations